drojaazu/chrgfx/share/README.md

       big_endian 1
     }

-!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-NEED TO REVISIT RGBCOLDEF

-We ALSO need the final bit position
-We cannot naively shift everything over to 0 and OR with the previous value We were originally shifting left by the bitcount, which makes sense if things are sequential

-actually... it may be fine as is
-I think the Neogeo dark bit is just too abnormal to apply here Or maybe we just don't fully understand it !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+There are multiple `layout` entries here, and this is because the color format is a bit more complex.
+Looking at the example in the comment, we see bit 0 of each color channel occupying bits 12 to 14, while bits 1 to 4 of each channel are in bits 0 to 11.
+Moreover, there is a shared bit across all channels at bit 15.

+So, we must break this up into three parts, one for each grouping: the shared bit, bit 0, and bits 1 to 4.
+Ultimately, we want each color channel isolated, so each bit must be extracted and positioned in the correct order for that channel.

+Note that *the order of the layout entries affects the output bit position.* That is, *the order of the layout entries is important.* (This is only true for layouts; the order of configuration entries anywhere else in the `gfxdefs` file does not matter.)

+The layout order is relative to the LSB.
+So if a color channel has 1 bit in size in the first layout, it will occupy bit 0 in the output.
+If the same color channel in the next layout as 3 bits in size, it will occupy bits 1 to 3 in the output.
+And so on.

+In the example above, the "dark bit" acts as a shared LSB (taht is, bit 0) for all channels.
+It is in bit 15 in the input color, and is one bit.
+We specify that same value for all three channels since it is shared.
+Next is the lowest bit for the unique value on each channel, in bit 14 for red, 13 for green and 12 for blue.
+It is also 1 bit in size.
+Finally, the remaining bits are packed together and grouped by channel, with red at bit 8, green at bit 4 and blue at bit 0, each of which are 4 bits in size.

-`big_endian` indicates that the is in big endian format (little endian is default).
+`big_endian` indicates that the source data is in big endian format (little endian is default).
 Color data is often stored as a 16- or 32-bit type, so we must account for the source hardware architecture.

-The basic algorithm works by shifting the channel bitsand masking the component data.
-Therefore we specify the size of the data for each component and its position relative to the least significant bit.
-You can visualize this with the bit layout in the comments above.
-There are five bits of red, which are natually positioned at the LSB, so the shift is 0.
-There are five bits of green, which need to be shifted 5 bits to the right to arrive at the LSB.
-Finally, blue is 5 bits as well, shifted 10 bits to the right.

-Here we introduce the concept of passes.
-Each pass will process the whole data, and the bits extracted each time are combined from the LSB upwards to form the final color information.
-In this example with Neo-Geo color, we see that the channels are not entirely packed together: there is an extra bit for each channel in the upper part of the word.
-Moreover, there is a so-called "dark bit" which acts as the shared least significant bit for each channel.

-To parse data in this format, we need to make three passes: first for the "dark bit" acting as the lowest bit for each channel, then the single bit in the upper byte, and finally the packed data making up the rest of the color information.
-We thus indicate the sizes and shifts for each of these passes in sequential order for each color channel.
-The dark bit ends up in bit 0, the dangling low bit ends up in bit 1, and the remaining data ends up in bits 2 to 5, forming our complete 6 bit channel data.

-It is imperative that each color channel size/shift specifiers have a number of entries matching the amount of color passes.
-Also, if the color data is more than one byte in size, the endianness of the hardware should be specified to ensure compatibility.
+When considering the bit layout, always visualize it in big-endian, with the MSB on the left and and the LSB on the right.

+#### rgbcoldef reference

+`bitdepth` - The size of each color component, in bits

+`layout` - The offset and count of bits for each color channel.
+Must have exactly 6 entries, consisting of: red offset, red size, green offset, green size, blue offset, blue size.

+`big_endian` - (Optional) Indicates the original hardware is big endian; if not specified, default is 0 (false).
+The value should be either 1 (true, big endian) or 0 (false, little endian).
+This should be specified for hardware where color data is greater than 8 bits in size.

+### Color Tables (refcoldef)

 For hardware which does not (usually old or very simple systems), the second method is used.
 This involves mapping all possible colors to approximate RGB values in a color map.

-Reference tables are much easier to understand and define.
+Reference color tables are much easier to understand and define.
 As an example, the original Nintendo Famicom uses the YIQ color space and encodes the colors directly into the TV signal.
+Colors are not defined by the software, but rather chosen from a color palette created by the system.
 With 64 colors available, we need to provide an RGB value that approximates the original perceived color for each of those entries.

     refcoldef
     {
       id col_nintendo_fc
       comment Nintendo Famicom

-      big_endian 0

       # a 'standard' 2C02 PPU palette, from:
       # https://wiki.nesdev.com/w/index.php/PPU_palettes
       refpal #545454,#001E74,#08102C,#300088,#440064,#5C0030,#540400,...

+      big_endian 0
     }

 (The full list of 64 colors was abridged here for readability.)

 The first entry will correspond to value 0, the next to value 1, and so on.

-## coldef reference
+#### refcoldef reference

+`refpal` - A comma delimited list of HTML style RGB colors to represent each possible color on the original hardware

-big_endian - (Optional) Indicates the original hardware is big endian; if not specified, default is 0 (false).
+`big_endian` - (Optional) Indicates the original hardware is big endian; if not specified, default is 0 (false).
 The value should be either 1 (true, big endian) or 0 (false, little endian).
 This should be specified for hardware where color data is greater than 8 bits in size.

-### rgbcoldef reference

-`bitdepth` - The size of each color component, in bits

-`color_passes` - (Optional) Indicates the number of times the value will be passed; if not specified, the value will be 1. **If the value is greater than 1, each of the `*_shift` and `*_size` entries below must have a comma delimited list with a count of entries that match this setting.**

-`red_shift` - Specifies the number of spaces to shift the red component data to the right, into the LSB

-`green_shift` - As above, for green component data

-`blue_shift` - As above, for blue component data

-`red_size` - The size of the red component data, in bits

-`green_size` - As above, for green component data

-`blue_size` - As anove, for blue component data

-### refcoldef reference

-`refpal` - A comma delimited list of HTML style RGB colors to represent each possible non-RGB color on the original hardware